-1) So many drafter ignored the court order and either draft them to serve the side that paid or draft them to what they thought the order should have been instead of what the court ordered or the parties agreed.
+1) So many drafter ignored the court order and either draft them to serve the side that paid or draft them to what they thought the order should have been instead of what the court ordered or a division to which the parties agreed.

 3. Prior elections were not factored in which may represent marital or non-marital property but go to the other spouse, because they could have or should have been valued before divided.
-Whether it can be done post-judgments depends on a variety of factors, including the specific language the court or parties used in the division.
-Other matters like failure to tax-affect is fatal unless it was specifically reserved in the Final Judgment.
+Whether it can be done post-judgment depends on a variety of factors, including the specific language the court or parties used in the division.
+Other matters, like failure to tax-affect, is fatal unless it was specifically reserved in the Final Judgment.

-But even before these statutes earlier case law found that spouses were not creditors but were actually part of the protected group from garnishment.
+But even before this enabling law, earlier case law found that spouses were not creditors but were actually part of the protected group from garnishment.

-He wrote one of the earlier bar journal articles on the subject.
+Mr. Reiss wrote one of the earlier bar journal articles on the subject.
 Jerry Reiss & A. Matthew Miller, Drafting QDRO’s: A Malpractice Waiting to Happen, Parts I and II.
-Part II is available at Lexis and Westlaw and both parts will be emailed to you ipon request.
+Both parts are available at my LinkedIn profile where both are available to read.